ycx12341/RSOS_ABC-BCD/README.md

-## RSOS_ABC-BCD ##
+## RSOS_ABC-BCD & G.M. ##

-This following supplementary materials used in Xiao et al. "Calibrating models of cancer invasion and metastasis: parameter optimization using Approximate Bayesian Computation." are listed in this repository:
+This following supplementary materials used in Xiao et al. "" are listed in this repository:

-* MATLAB code.
+* MATLAB code used for ABC-BCD scheme.
+* R code used for ABC-BCD scheme.
+* Synthetic data generated using ABC-BCD scheme.

-* R code.
+* R code used for G.M. scheme
-* Synthetic data.
+* Synthetic data generated using G.M. scheme.

 Please check the README.md in the separate folder for more details of the files.